Holence/Dongli-Teahouse/README.md

 There is an U-Protect check, you could turn it off in the code.

 In the raw_user_setting, you should fill in your settings.
-If in the line 4 you end up with "diary_file_path=./data/data1.dlcw", you should put your encrypted diary file "data1.dlcw" in the folder nameed "data".
+If in the line 4 you end up with "diary_file_path=./data/data1.dlcw", you should put your encrypted diary file "data1.dlcw" in the folder named "data".

 After completing the raw_user_setting, you should encrypt it with and rename the output file(encrypted_file.dlcw) as "user_setting"(doesn't have extension!).